yashodhicy/yashodhicy/README.md

 ### Hi there 👋
+🌱 I worked as a QA Engineer nearly 2 years.
+🔭 I’m currently working on developing the skills on software development.
+👯 I’m looking to be a student on Microverse .
+💬 Ask me about python.
 <!--
 **yashodhicy/yashodhicy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.